bill-bishop/argvark/README.md

     args.after('port') // 8888

-Use flag() for a Boolean value indicating the flag presence.
+Use flag() when you want a Boolean value indicating the flag presence, or when you don't want to build your own pattern just to check flags.
 Standard flag format is assumed: -[flags]
-This is merely a convenience, as this is easily achieved with the standard functionality and a pattern.

     > node some-module -abCD